 For grants to be held in the UK, the costs of all equipment to be used for medical and veterinary research must be quoted exclusive of VAT.
 For equipment that does not fall within this definition, VAT costs should be shown.

 Equipment

-Type of equipment No. of items Cost per item Cost of maintenance contract Contribution from other sources Total
+Type of equipment No. of items Cost per item maintenance Contribution from other sources Total

 Maintenance for existing equipment